Here are more than 50 ideas for ways to make money. From maximizing current income, to making money on your hobby to creating a side business.

 April is Financial Literacy Month, and was officially designated as such by the US Senate in 2003.
 Here’s are some reasons why financial literacy is so important.

 Happy Easter Everyone!
-Here’s a post from Easter 2008!
+Here’s a post from an Easter a few years ago!
 Praise be to the God and Father of our Lord Jesus Christ!
-In his great mercy he has given us new birth into a living hope through the resurrection of Jesus Christ from the dead… 1 Peter 1:3 Now if we died with Christ, we believe […]
+In his great mercy he has given us new birth into a living hope through the resurrection of Jesus Christ from the dead… 1 Peter 1:3 Now if we died […]

 Most Americans carry their cell phones everywhere, so there is great reason to be excited by technological advances such as a mobile wallet.
 Simply use your phone to pay everywhere you go and leave the credit cards and cash behind.
 Benefits Of The Mobile Wallet Even better, the mobile wallet offers many benefits that credit […]

 A recent CNN story reported that 42% of people learned their financial smarts from their parents.
 That means over half of those surveyed felt they received the majority of their financial education from outside of their home.
 If people aren’t learning from their parents, it begs the question: Where are people learning about money?
 It’s […]

 One of the most exciting financial milestones in many lives is the first job.
 Whether it’s your very first job working part-time while a high school student, or your first job after graduating from college, you need to make the most of it.
 Starting out right is vital if you want financial freedom later.
 So, […]

 What are the real reasons that many of us have for wanting to be rich?
 What goals for wealth do you have?
 Why do you want to be rich?

 Psalm 49 gives us some very important warnings about our personal finances and wealth in general.

 Dave Ramsey recently built a new house and paid cash for it.
 I wrote about it, and a discussion quickly started, which Ramsey himself added to.
 Here’s a further discussion of what he had to say.